DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # GSOC 2017 project: Hamiltonian Monte Carlo and pseudo-Bayesian Indirect Likelihood

 This summer I have had the opportunity to participate in the Google Summer of Code program.
 My project was in the Julia language and the main goal was to implement Indirect Inference (A. A. Smith 1993; A. Smith 2008) to overcome the typically arising issues (such as intractable or costly to compute likelihoods) when estimating models using likelihood-based methods.
-Using Hamiltonian Monte Carlo it was expected to get a more efficient sampling process.
+Hamiltonian Monte Carlo was expected to result in a more efficient sampling process.

 Under the mentorship of Tamás K. Papp, I completed a major revision of Bayesian estimation methods using Indirect Inference (II) and Hamiltonian Monte Carlo.
 I also got familiar with using git, opening issues, creating a repository among others.